vaarn/vaarn.github.io/basic-rules.md

 PCs advance by trading in Exotica at settlements or oases.
 Trading in an item of Exotica grants 1 XP to the PC who traded it in.
 When a PC's XP tally equals their current Level, they advance by one Level and erase their current XP tally.

 ### Exotica for Levels
 PCs advance by trading in Exotica at settlements or oases.
 Trading in an item of Exotica will automatically raise a PC to their next Level.
 A single Exotica can only be used to raise the Level of one PC, not the entire party.
 This will create important decisions for the party, as most likely only one PC will be able to level up at a time.
-If the Referee wants a faster campaign, have all PCs level up for each one Exotica traded, excluding that of the starting equipment.
+If the Referee wants an even faster campaign, have all PCs level up for each one Exotica traded, excluding that of the starting equipment.

 ### Expeditions for XP
 PCs advance by completing Expeditions.
 The precise nature of a single Expedition will be defined by the Referee, but they usually involve extended journeys during which the characters solve problems, negotiate with or battle opponents, and discover more about the world of Vaarn.
 Completing an Expedition will gain you one experience point or XP.
 When your XP equals your current Level, increase your Level by one and erase all XP tallies.